 Measuring Alcohol Consumption

-Some countries may consume particular types of alcohol in large quantities, while having consumption patterns expressing general disdain for others.
 To avoid confusion and misjudgment as much as possible, the best way to measure alcohol consumption anywhere in the world is through the per capita consumption of pure alcohol within a given country.
-‘Pure alcohol’ is an important constraint, as some forms of alcoholic beverages are very intoxicating, while others have much less actual alcohol within them.
+"Pure alcohol" is an important constraint, as some forms of alcoholic beverages are very intoxicating, while others have much less actual alcohol within them.
 Luckily, we have access to data that has been collected and documented by the World Health Organization just for such purposes.
 This data represents alcohol consumption per capita for people who are over 15 years of age per population.

 There are several factors that could have led to such tendencies within and between certain groups of countries.
 European countries might exhibit such a trend because major producers of the biggest alcoholic brands originate from there, which can itself be attributed to the fact that drinking has been a cultural institution for these countries for many centuries, and the activity has been passed down through successive generations.
 For example, Russian vodka is a traditional drink within the country, and given the high alcohol content of this drink this fact might attribute to Russia being high up on the table.
 Another factor might be attributed to weather conditions.
 Many of the countries listed lie within some of the coldest regions on earth.
 Populations in these regions may tend to consume a lot of alcohol in order to negate the effects of cold weather, as alcohol can create an illusion of ‘warming’ the body.